 Specifies that the method should be called when the context ends and its context variables are destroyed.
+Note that create methods are only supported for JavaBeans and stateful session beans.

 Note that all stateful session bean components must define a method annotated @Destroy @Remove in order to guarantee destruction of the stateful bean when a context ends.